All Episodes

 My cameraman and some other people that work there would say, you know, I think he really likes you.

-And because he would always single me out when you know, when he first walked in.
+And because he would always single me out when, you know, when he first walked in.

-But um he started making inappropriate gestures.
+But he started making inappropriate gestures.

-He uh we were responsible for editing our own stories, and we had a very small editing room.
+And we had a very small editing room.

-There was a chair, I was sitting in a chair, he came up behind me and started rubbing my shoulders and running his hands down toward my breasts.
+He came up behind me and started rubbing my shoulders and running his hands down toward my breasts.

 And I was just stunned.